kuronekonya/TO-Fuse-Tools-And-Guides/scripts/FuseBatchResizeTool/Manual_Resizer_Current_Source_files/manual.md

 - Removed About menu option -> Migrated to Manual
 - Works with transparent images!
 Yes, even the previews!
 - Right clicking the Reset Background Color button brings up a colorpicker

+### v4.1 - EMERGENCY FIX

+- Fix for file structure output

+### v5 - Output Options

+- Added support for exporting in multiple file formats (JPG, JPEG, PNG, BMP) in varied bit rates (up to 32 for PNG+BMP).
+More specifics in the Manual.
+- Changed File Structure handling